How a 2nd Chance Mortgage Can Get You On The Property Ladder

 A second charge remortgage is a secured loan and lenders, especially 2nd charge lenders, tend to look more favourably on people because they have an existing home.

-The thing to remember about second charge mortgages, is that they are often much more flexibile than a main mortgage, even if you’ve had credit issues in the past, or indeed want to borrow more than 5-6x income, as some will even go beyond 10x income in the right circumstances.
+The thing to remember about second charge mortgages is that they are often much more flexible than a main mortgage, even if you’ve had credit issues in the past, or indeed want to borrow more than 5-6x income, as some will even go beyond 10x income in the right circumstances.

 Your current income arrangements can play a big role in defining your eligibility for a mortgage, especially if combined with other issues mentioned here such as poor credit history.

-Again, the greater financial complications at play, the higher the risk, making it more likely that you’ll be declined by mainstream lenders and have to opt for a last chance mortgage programme.
-That’s the perfect time to give Online Mortgage Advisor a call.
+Again, the greater the financial complications at play, the higher the risk, making it more likely that you’ll be declined by mainstream lenders and have to opt for a last chance mortgage programme.
+That’s the perfect time to give Online Mortgage Advisor a call on 0800 304 7880.

 Maternity Leave Mortgages